Now, it's Snowden: the book and, maybe, the film

 His publisher is Metropolitan Books, a unit of Henry Holt and Co.
 Greenwald has also been discussing a movie deal.

-The New York Times reported in October that 20th Century Fox, Sony Pictures Entertainment and cable TV network HBO had all considered an on-screen project.
+The New York Times reported in October that 20th Century Fox (FOXA.O), Sony Pictures Entertainment (6758.T) and cable TV network HBO (TWX.N) had all considered an on-screen project.
 But Greenwald said that no movie deal had yet been struck.

 Potential competitor books are being prepared by Barton Gellman, a blogger and former Washington Post reporter, and Luke Harding, a journalist for The Guardian.